gkapfham/www.gregorykapfhammer-old.com/research.md

 in these sites.
 Some examples of papers describing methods for detecting defects in live web pages include {% include_cached _popovers/paper_reference.html cite="Walsh2017" %} and {% include_cached _popovers/paper_reference.html
-cite="Walsh2017a" trailing="." %} The recent work introduced in {% include_cached
+cite="Walsh2017a" trailing="." %} The automated approach introduced in {%
-_popovers/paper_reference.html cite="Althomali2019" %} explains how to visually
+include_cached _popovers/paper_reference.html cite="Althomali2019" %} can
-confirm and classify the responsive layout failures in a web page.
+visually confirm and classify the responsive layout failures in a web page.
+Finally, the technique described in {% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can automatically identify
+potential regressions from the correct layout of mobile-ready web pages.

 </li>